If you aren’t naming and breaking the cycles that have entangled you, you are participating in them.

 If you answered yes to any of these, someone in your family line experienced a potentially traumatic event.
 Some individuals are far more resilient than others, and some families are better at minimizing the impact on successive generations (often through resiliency-promoting childhood experiences), but adaptive coping patterns leave an imprint.
 Thoughtful living asks that we consider how our parents, our parent’s parents, and their parents coped with traumas, and how their choices impact how we live in the world now.

 Click here for more resources for understanding, teaching, and illustrating trauma, PTSD, and new research in these areas, or click here to learn about complex trauma and C-PTSD, or click here to learn about how trauma can impact our sense of time.

 Folklore and Modern Science

-Long before science proved the trauma of one generation impacts the expression of genes in the following generation, folklore gave us the language of “family curses” and ancient religious traditions taught the idea of children suffering for the wrongdoing of parents.
-These ideas fell out of popularity when the 1600’s brought the Age of Enlightenment, and “respectable thought” move away from folklore towards hard sciences, but now that science is confirming the intuitive wisdom of the past, will we listen for the places where intuition might illuminate our human experience in spaces that science has yet to explore?
+Long before science proved how the trauma of one generation impacts the expression of genes in the following generation, folklore gave us the language of “family curses,” and ancient religious traditions taught the idea of children suffering for the wrongdoing of parents.
+These ideas fell out of popularity when the 1600s brought the Age of Enlightenment, and “respectable thought” moved away from folklore toward hard sciences.
+However, now that science confirms the intuitive wisdom of the past, will we listen for the places where intuition might illuminate our human experience in spaces that science has yet to explore?

 User jennk_ asked a thoughtful question in the Instagram comments, “Are there any burdens that we can place on the next generation if we focus too much of our energy on breaking a cycle?”

 Answer: It’s such a kind question!
-I think it’s possible to focus so hard on “fixing” that our kids miss the fact that life is process, and that mindful living isn’t fixing something and moving on, but means constantly looking at systems and structured and beliefs and reevaluating what is good and just.
+I think it’s possible to focus so hard on “fixing” that our kids miss the fact that life is process, and that mindful living isn’t fixing something and moving on.
+Mindful living means constantly looking at systems and structures and beliefs, and reevaluating what is good and just.